deadlyvipers/dojo_rules/introduction.md

 Hello there!
-My favorite Code School path is Git.
+My favorite Code School path is Electives.